-I almost named this “The World’s Easiest Lasagna” because this dish is super easy to make.
+I almost named this "The World's Easiest Lasagna" because this dish is super easy to make.
 Using no-boil noodles and pre-made sauce cuts prep time down so much that you can throw this together pretty quickly and your dinner guests will think you slaved away in the kitchen for hours.
-I served this at a party once and it was a huge hit, so I can attest to it’s omnivore friendliness.
-It’s also cat friendly, as I caught Archie sitting on the counter nibbling on it after I turned my back.
-I guess that cliché about orange cats and lasagna is true!
-Also, this tastes even better reheated the next day.
+I served this at a party once and it was a huge hit, so I can attest to it's omnivore friendliness.
+This tastes even better reheated the next day.
 Contributed by Dianne Wenz, from VeggieGirl.

 Serves: 8 or more

 - ½ cup nutritional yeast

 - 1 small onion, chopped

 - 1 pound mushrooms, chopped